ninsau/react-coderenderer/README.md

 - **No Content Component**: Displays a friendly message when there's no data.
 - **Latest Technologies**: Uses modern React features and best practices.

+## Prerequisites

+This package uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+Ensure you have Tailwind CSS installed and configured in your Next.js project.
+If you haven't set it up yet, follow the official [Tailwind CSS Next.js Installation Guide](https://tailwindcss.com/docs/guides/nextjs).

 ## Installation

 Install the package via npm: